-When allocating receipts for services to regulated investment companies for tax periods beginning on or after January 1, 2001, the amount of receipts received from an investment company (mutual fund) for management, administration, or distribution services, is allocated to New York State based on the domicile of the shareholders of the investment company (section 1454(a)(2)(G) of the Tax Law).
+When allocating receipts for services to regulated investment companies for tax periods beginning on or after January 1, 2001, the amount of receipts received from an investment company (mutual fund) for management, administration, or distribution services, is allocated to New York State based on the domicile of the shareholders of the investment company (Tax Law section 1454(a)(2)(G)).
 For more information, see TSB-M-88(9)C.

-Where services are performed both within and outside New York State, the portion of the receipts attributable to services performed within New York State is determined on the basis of the relative value of, or amount of time spent in performance of, such services within New York State, or by some other reasonable method.
+If services are performed both within and outside New York State, determine the portion of the receipts attributable to services performed within New York State on the basis of the relative value of, or amount of time spent in performance of, such services within New York State, or by some other reasonable method.
 Full details must be submitted with the taxpayer's return.